A Day In The Life Of… A Chapolera Colombiana

 Can you tell us a bit about yourself?

 My name is Maria Eugenia and I’ve been working at Finca del Café for the past nine years.
 We’re around three miles outside of Santa Rosa de Cabal, Risaralda, Colombia.
-During harvest time, I pick coffee cherries in the plantation, and I look after the workers by providing them with food, and all year round, I am the one who welcomes tourists with a great cup of coffee!
+During harvest time, I pick coffee cherries in the plantation, and I look after the workers by providing them with food, all year round, I am the one who welcomes tourists with a great cup of coffee!

 A traditional Colombian house at Finca del Café